earwig/copyvios/README.md

   If additional arguments are needed by `oursql.connect()`, like usernames or passwords, they should be added to the `_copyviosSQL` section.

-- Run `./build.py` to minify JS and CSS files.
+- Run `make` to minify JS and CSS files.

 - Start the web server (on Toolforge, `webservice uwsgi-python start`).